St David's, Cardiff

 St David's (Dewi Sant), previously known as St David's Shopping Centre, is one of the principal shopping centres in the city centre of Cardiff, Wales.
 It is in The Hayes area of the southern city centre.
 Following the extension of St David's 2 in 2009, St David's is the third busiest shopping centre in the United Kingdom.

 The construction of the extension cost a total of £675m and brought Cardiff within the top five shopping destinations in the United Kingdom.
-The centre consists of original the first phase, St David's Centre, adjoining St David's Hall and the second phase, given the development name of St David's 2.
+The centre consists of the original first phase - St David's Centre - adjoining St David's Hall and the second phase, given the development name of St David's 2.
 The second phase of the shopping centre opened on 22 October 2009, when the first 58 of its 88 stores opened for business.

 History

 In 2008–9, the annual footfall of the centre was 27 million, and it was expected to rise to 33 million in 2009–10.
 20 million people visited the centre during the first six months after the opening of St David's 2.

 St David's was crowned the international shopping centre of the year in 2010 by Global Retail Leisure International, beating contenders in Portugal and Singapore.

 St David's and other centres were patrolled in 2009 by three paramedics on bicycles between every Friday and Sunday in order to respond rapidly to medical emergencies.